marinapapa/DaNCES_framework/README.md

 ### Windows

 Pre-compiled binaries for Windows could be found in the 'Release' section of the github repository.
-Building from source is recommended though:
+However building from source is recommended...

 #### Prerequisites